Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Experiments

-\paragraph{Bias Mitigation Results.} We evaluate the performance of our method and other baselines for the instruction-following prompt setting.
-Table~\ref{table1} shows the mean accuracy of various debiasing methods across the entire datasets.
-These results show that the existing methods, CC \citep{zhao2021calibrate} and DC \citep{fei2023mitigating}, are easily distracted by dynamic instructions and labels.
-However, our method mitigates biases successfully; thus, these results reveal that our method is well-designed to mitigate biases in instruction-based and variable label settings.
+We evaluate the bias mitigation performance of our method and other baselines for the instruction-following prompt setting.
+Table~\ref{table1} shows the mean accuracy of various methods for the six datasets.
+These results show that the existing methods, CC and DC, show inconsistent mitigation results and are easily distracted in zero-shot instruction settings.
+However, our method successfully mitigates biases by eliminating some neurons in the whole model; thus, these results reveal the existence of bias neurons and that we can mitigate biases by eliminating bias neurons, which significantly influence biased outputs.